GU

 Antigua

-Antigua is known for its traditional Guatemalan cuisine with a focus on local ingredients and Mayan influences.
-Pepián and Kaq'ik are popular dishes in this region.
+Antigua is known for its traditional Guatemalan cuisine with focus on local ingredients and strong Mayan influences.
+As the former colonial capital, it blends indigenous traditions with Spanish colonial heritage.
+Pepián and Kaq'ik are signature dishes of this region.

 Cultural Significance: